MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 	- PowerPoint: Watermarks are applied to the master slide, as a background image.

 - You can specify just a text string, or use [variables](#using-variables-in-the-text-string) to dynamically create the text string when the header, footer, or watermark is applied.

 Use the following instructions to configure visual markings for a label.

 1. If you haven't already done so, in a new browser window, sign in to the [Azure portal](https://portal.azure.com) as a global admin, and then navigate to the **Azure Information Protection** blade.

     For example, on the hub menu, click **More services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. If the label that you want to configure for visual markings will apply to all users, select the label to change from the **Policy:Global** blade.
+2. If the label that you want to configure for visual markings will apply to all users, select the label to change from the **Policy: Global** blade.

      If the label that you want to configure is in a [scoped policy](configure-policy-scope.md) so that it applies to selected users only, first select that scoped policy from the initial **Azure Information Protection** blade.

 3. On the **Label** blade, in the **Set visual marking (such as header or footer)** section, configure the settings for the visual markers that you want, and then click **Save**:

     - To configure a header: For **Documents with this label have a header**, select **On** if you want a header, and **Off** if you do not.
 If you select **On**, then specify the header text, size, color, and alignment for the header.

     - To configure a footer: For **Documents with this label have a footer**, select **On** if you want a footer, and **Off** if you do not.
 If you select **On**, then specify the footer text, size, color, and alignment for the header.

     - To configure a watermark: For **Documents with this label have a watermark**, select **On** if you want a watermark, and **Off** if you do not.
 If you select **On**, then specify the watermark text, size, color, and layout for the header.

 4. To make your changes available to users, on the **Azure Information Protection** blade, click **Publish**.